An American Tail: Critical response

 The film's writing garnered a mixed response.
 Halliwell's Film Guide claimed it didn't have "much in the way of narrative interest or indeed humor".
 Vincent Canby of The New York Times called it "witless if well-meaning", adding that its high points were scenes involving the characters Gussie Mausheimer and Tiger.
 In his review for the Chicago Reader, Pat Graham panned its "flimsy characterizations" but said that "the overall quality of the animation—baroquely executed if rather conventionally conceived—makes it worth a look".
-Common Sense Media gave it largely positive reviews, as the group stated: "This is a heartwarming animated tale about the experience of immigrants coming to America.
+Common Sense Media gave it largely positive reviews, commenting that "this is a heartwarming animated tale about the experience of immigrants coming to America.
 Told from the perspective of an adorable young mouse, An American Tail should engage kids in an important part of U.S. history".
 Rita Kempley of The Washington Post called it "a bright-eyed tale of Jewish triumphs that will find a place in many young hearts", adding that "it reiterates the happiness of homogeneity, prepares the pups for both brotherhood and the free enterprise system.
 And it's as pretty as a cascade of soap bubbles".

 Roger Harlburt, reviewing for the Sun-Sentinel, also praised the character of Fievel: "You'll discover in gentle Fievel a endearing character that manages to be lovable without undue sentiment.
 His eyes may tear up once in a while and his lower lip quiver, but mostly he's ready to face the situation.
 Still, the superb animation makes you believe Fievel is a small boy lost in a big world".
 Harlburt later summarized: "Laced with action scenes and peppered with amusing dialogue, the film moves along briskly.
 Little ones won't be bored.
-Original songs – including Never Say Never, Somewhere Out There and We're a Duo – are also entertaining.
+Original songs – including "Never Say Never", "Somewhere Out There" and "We're a Duo" – are also entertaining.
 You'll marvel over the quality of Plummer's singing voice and be convulsed by DeLuise's feline antics".